Binary-Kitchen/rainbow_unicorn/README.md

 # Rainbow Unicorn 1

+## This repo is archived.
+New updated version here: https://github.com/blinkyparts/unicorn

 This unicorn will bright up your life.
 The hair is glowing in all colours of the rainbow due to RGB-LEDs on the back.
 The soldering kit is very simple and easy to assamble.

 <img src="images/rgb-unicorn_front.jpg" width=300px alt="Rainbow Unicorn"> <img src="images/rgb-unicorn_back.jpg" width=300px alt="Rainbow Unicorn">